 CHARACTERS

 Set to St. Vincent’s “SALVALJE,” the latin piers man struggles with his sexual identity and acts against his religious upbringing.
+This could never an aerial number.

 In Hozier’s “WORK SONG,” a moment of tenderness, real love, is shared between a femme boy and his masculine lover.